jsfix-ci/houter/README.md

 ### `<Link/>`

-`<Link/>` component renders an `<a />` element that, when clicked, performs a navigation.
+`<Link/>` component renders an `<a/>` element that, when clicked, performs a navigation.
 You can customize the link appearance by providing your own component or link element as children:

 ```js
 import { Link } from "houter";